 - Copy of the Final IRF-PAI for October 1, 2016

 The IRF-PAI must be included in the patient's medical record either in electronic or paper format.
 The data collected on the IRF-PAI should correspond with the information in the patient's medical records at the IRF.

-The medical records must demonstrate a reasonable expectation of the following reasonable and necessary criteria in the Internet Only Manual (IOM) Publication 100-02, Medicare Benefit Policy Manual, Chapter 1, Section 110.2 .
+The medical records must demonstrate a reasonable expectation of the following reasonable and necessary criteria in the CMS IOM Publication 100-02, Medicare Benefit Policy Manual, Chapter 1, Section 110.2 .

 The patient's medical condition and functional status must require the level of care available at the IRF including close medical management and physician supervision, complexity of nursing services and intense interdisciplinary therapy services.
 IRF medical record documentation must support that each of these items listed were met throughout the patient's course of treatment.

 - Multiple Therapy Disciplines - Multiple therapy disciplines i.e., physical therapy, occupational therapy, speech-language pathology, or prosthetics/orthotics must be actively involved in treating the patient.

 - Intensive Level of Rehabilitation Services - Minimum therapy intensity can be demonstrated by at least three (3) hours per day at least five (5) days a week.
 Intensity may also be demonstrated by the provision of 15 hours in a seven (7) -consecutive day period starting from the date of admission, in certain well-documented cases.
 Documentation must clearly indicate the clinicians name, professional credentials and the amount (in minutes) of each therapy service provided for each date.

 - Intensive Therapy Program - The patient's condition and functional status must be such that they can reasonably be expected to make measurable improvement participating in the intensive therapy program available at the IRF.
 The standard of care for IRF patients is individualized therapy (not group therapy).